-• South: this parcel offers the best opportunity to consolidate station parking into a multi-storey car park, accessed from the south.
-Such a car park could provide a platform on which to locate residential development above.
-The northern end of the parcel would be an ideal location for a high-quality cycle hub, such as that seen in Cambridge or in Dutch cities, providing accessible and secure bike parking and maintenance directly adjacent to the existing and proposed new railway station, as well as the bus station.
+• South: The northern end of the parcel could be an ideal location for an additional high-quality cycle hub, such as that seen in Cambridge or in Dutch cities, providing accessible and secure cycle parking and maintenance directly adjacent to the existing and proposed new railway station, as well as the bus station.
 Offices could be located above the cycle hub, with storey heights determined by market demand and consideration for sunlight into the new public space to the north.
+A cycle hub would be much closer in this location to a potential future rail station and perhaps allow for futureproofing in this south block.